banphlet/herokudep/README.md

 @banphlet/herokudep
 ====================

 Simple Cli for managing heroku deployments.
 This Cli allows you to deploy single or multiple heroku apps.
 After each deployment we make a request to the application health route `/health`.
-Ensure you have provided a health route in your application with the path `/health`.
+Ensure you have provided a health route in your application with the path `/health` or you can pass `-s`to skip checking the application health.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/@banphlet/herokudep.svg)](https://npmjs.org/package/@banphlet/herokudep)